 Demonstrates excellent interpersonal and communication skills, flexibility, organization, resourcefulness, and attention to detail.

 Demonstrates the ability to work independently as part of a multidisciplinary team.

 EDUCATION AND EXPERIENCE:

-Master’s degree in informatics, bioinformatics, information systems, computer science, statistics or closely related field required.
+Master’s degree in bioinformatics, genomics, clinical genomics, statistics, computational biology or closely related field required.

 Minimum three years of experience with health care or genomic data required.

 Work is typically performed in an office environment.